-Top 6 Most Popular Mitsubishi Cars: Fuel Efficiency and Price Rates
+Top 5 Most Popular Mitsubishi Cars: Fuel Efficiency and Price Range

 Mitsubishi is considered one of the biggest industrial groups in Japan, with a strong presence in hatchback, sedan, and SUV segments.

 Recently, fuel-economy scandals and dwindling sales have led to a merger between Mitsubishi and Renault-Nissan.
-Now with a $2.3 billion (34%) stake in Mitsubishi Corporation, Renault-Nissan plans to share, access, and swap technologies with the ailing company.
+Now with a 34% stake in Mitsubishi Corporation, Renault-Nissan plans to share, access, and swap technologies with the ailing company.
 Presently, one of their first goals as partners is to repair the fuel-economy scandal that sent Mitsubishi's finances into a downward spiral.

 Despite its recent misconduct, Mitsubishi still has a strong following in the Philippines.
-Here are the six most popular Mitsubishi models ranked from the lowest to the highest in fuel efficiency ratings:
+Here are the five most popular Mitsubishi models ranked from the lowest to the highest in fuel efficiency ratings:

 The Mitsubishi Pajero has always been considered a symbol of luxury and power by many Filipinos.
 Its sleek and elegant exterior fully matches its powerful engine, allowing it to drive in any kind of terrain with relative ease.